OpenConextApps/php-voot-provider/README.md

 # Configuration
 In the configuration file `config/voot.ini` and `config/oauth.ini` various aspects can be configured.
-To configure the SAML integration (in `oauth.ini`), make sure the following settings are correct:
+To configure the SAML integration (in `config/oauth.ini`), make sure the following settings are correct:

     authenticationMechanism = "SspResourceOwner"